-The Department of Employment Services' Office of Wage-Hour conducts compliance audits and may recover back wages for employees who have not been paid under D.C. wage laws, either administratively or through court action.
+The Office of Wage-Hour conducts compliance audits and may recover back wages for employees who have not been paid under D.C. wage laws, either administratively or through court action.
 Wage-Hour Compliance involves enforcing the wage laws of the District of Columbia.